darktable-org/dtdocs/content/darkroom/organization/module-groups.md

 author: "people"
 ---

-A number of pre-defined module groups are shipped with darktable and are selectable as presets.
+A number of pre-defined module groups are shipped with Ansel and are selectable as presets.
 These are summarized below.

 All of these presets (with the exception of _modules: deprecated_ and _search only_) also include the quick access panel.
 All except the _modules: deprecated_ group include the search bar.

 # _modules: all_

-This preset contains all modules, sorted according to the traditional module groupings used prior to darktable 3.4, as follows:
+This preset contains all modules, sorted according to the traditional module groupings used prior to Ansel 3.4, as follows:

 ![module-group-basic-icon](./manage-module-layouts/module-group-basic-icon.png#icon) base modules
 : The minimal set of modules normally required to render a presentable image.